MicrosoftLearning/mslearn-postgresql/Instructions/Labs/10-exercise-postgresql-offline-migration.md

 You need your own Azure subscription to complete this exercise.
 If you don't have an Azure subscription, you can create an [Azure free trial](https://azure.microsoft.com/free).

-> **Note**: To complete this exercise, you will need access to an existing PostgreSQL server with a database, appropriate permissions, and network access.
+> [**Note**]: If you are using your own environment, to complete this exercise, you will need access to an existing PostgreSQL server with a database, appropriate permissions, and network access.
 > This exercise will require that the server you use as a source for the migration is accessible to the Azure Database for PostgreSQL Flexible Server so that it can connect and migrate databases.
 This will require that the source server is accessible via a public IP address and port. > A list of Azure Region IP Addresses can be downloaded from [Azure IP Ranges and Service Tags – Public Cloud](https://www.microsoft.com/en-gb/download/details.aspx?id=56519) to help minimize the allowed ranges of IP Addresses in your firewall rules-based on the Azure region used.
 Open your servers firewall to allow the Migration feature within the Azure Database for PostgreSQL Flexible Server access to the source PostgreSQL Server, which is TCP port 5432 by default.
 >